August Turak: entrepreneur and author at augustturak.com.

 In this interview, we’ll learn how August Turak answers the questions that I ask everyone in this forum.

-Bill: August, what is your best process improvement strategy or tactic that has worked well for you or your clients?
+What is your best process improvement strategy or tactic that has worked well for you or your clients?

 August: I relentlessly ask the question, “Who am I?”
-I think it’s the most important question that you can possibly ask.
+I think it’s the most important question that you can ask.
 It takes you to your true motivations about why you want to be in business, why you want to be a leader.

 People ask me all the time, “How can I become a leader?”
 And I write about that for Forbes, but nobody ever seems to ask, “Why do I want to be a leader in the first place?
 Who am I?”